Powsishan/Bloom-Room/README.md

 Build and run the project on an Android device or emulator.
 Usage
 As an administrator:
 Log in to the admin panel.
-Add or manage flower categories.
+Admin username : admin Password : admin123 Add or manage flower categories.
 Add or manage flower inventory.
 As a user: